opspawn/opspawn-development/TASK.md

 - **Enhancement 3:** Develop cross-language support for ops-core and agentkit using language-agnostic protocols.
 - **Enhancement 4:** Create a web-based dashboard (ops-ui) for comprehensive system monitoring.
 - **Enhancement 5:** Build a plugin system for dynamic extension of agentkit functionalities.
+- **Enhancement 6: Implement Native Tool/Function Calling in `agentkit` LLM Clients** `(Added 2025-04-12)`
+  *Description:* Enhance relevant `agentkit` LLM clients (OpenAI, Anthropic, Google) to natively support their respective tool/function calling APIs.
+This involves:
+    - Modifying the `generate` method (or adding a new method) to accept a list of tool specifications (e.g., based on `agentkit.tools.schemas.ToolSpec` or a simplified version).
+    - Passing these tool definitions to the underlying LLM API call in the format required by each provider.
+    - Modifying the response parsing logic to detect when the LLM requests a tool call (e.g., checking for `tool_calls` in the response).
+    - Returning a structured representation of the requested tool call(s) within the `LlmResponse` (e.g., a new optional field `tool_calls: List[RequestedToolCall]`).
+    - Updating the `Agent` core and potentially `BasePlanner` interface/implementations to handle this structured `tool_calls` output from the LLM client, triggering the `ToolExecutor`.
+    - Adding comprehensive unit tests for tool call request/response handling in each client and integration tests in the agent core.
+  *Dependencies:* Stable LLM client implementations.
+  *Value:* Improves reliability and efficiency of agent tool use compared to parsing text-based action requests.
+- **Enhancement 7: Implement Structured Response Support (e.g., JSON Mode) in `agentkit` LLM Clients** `(Added 2025-04-12)` *Description:* Add support for LLM features that enforce structured output formats (like JSON mode).
+This involves:
+    - Adding parameters to the `generate` method (e.g., `response_format: Optional[Dict[str, Any]]`) to specify the desired output format (e.g., `{'type': 'json_object'}` for OpenAI).
+    - Passing the appropriate parameters to the underlying LLM API call for providers that support specific modes (e.g., OpenAI, potentially Anthropic/Google via prompting).
+    - Potentially adding validation logic (e.g., using Pydantic) to parse/validate the LLM's structured output against a provided schema.
+    - Updating the `LlmResponse` to potentially include the parsed structured data alongside the raw content.
+    - Adding unit tests to verify the correct API parameters are sent and that structured responses are handled appropriately.
+  *Dependencies:* Stable LLM client implementations.
+  *Value:* Increases reliability of extracting structured data from LLM responses, useful for planners or specific data extraction tasks.

 ---